*click question to expand answer

 Can someone from the city evaluate my tree?

-No, the City cannot evaluate private trees.
+No, the city cannot evaluate trees on private property.
 However, most tree companies will provide free estimates.

 Can the city recommend a tree contractor?

-No, the city cannot recommend any particular contractor.
+No, the city does not recommend any particular contractor.

 How do I get a tree planted in the city right-of-way near my home?